Students and parents, sign up for Remind messages from your school counselors. Text @hc2937 to 81010.

 - Middle School Visits pertaining to Rising 9th registration

-- Our teachers offer tutoring, please see this list of availability: 2019/ 2020 Teacher Tutoring.
+- Our teachers offer tutoring.
 There is no fee for tutoring offered at school.

 - If you prefer tutoring from outside services, please see these lists 2019-2020 WCPSS Science Tutors and 2019-2020 Math Tutors.
 Fees may apply.